Baku State University Law School

-Law School of Baku State University, or Faculty of Law is one of the 16 schools (or faculties) of BSU.
+Baku State University Law School (Bakı Dövlət Universitetinin Hüquq fakültəsi) is one of the 16 schools (or facilities) of Baku State University.

 History

 According to the directions of Azerbaijan C (b)P in 1927 under the decision of administrative personnel of Azerbaijan State University and State Scientific Board of Public Education Commissariat of the Republic, the branch of law was made inside the Oriental Studies department of the University.
 In 1928, the Branch of law changed into the Faculty of Law.
 The School of Law has an old history and educated thousands of lawyers.

 International cooperation

 The school has international cooperation with universities like Ankara University, Selcuk University, Moscow State University, Wurzburg University, GWU Law School and many others.